By Rachel Hatcher

 The Garden attempts to write a shared history of the concentration camps based on a creative re-imagining of the past to solve contemporary challenges related to racism and racial conflict.
 The Garden’s hoped-for role in easing race-relations is clear in the quote by Emily Hobhouse (1860-1926), who spoke out against conditions in the (white) camps, which greets visitors as they arrive: “Does not justice bid us remember to-day how many thousands of the dark race perished also in Concentration Camps in a quarrel that was not theirs? …Was it not an instance of that community of interest, which binding all in one, roots out racial animosity?”

 Kessler documents that conditions in black camps were worse in every possible way, including sanitation, housing, health care, and food.
 Colonial policy dictated that “natives” be self-sufficient, leading both to minimal spending and indeed neglect in black camps, as well as the insistence that black internees work to contribute to the war effort and grow their own food.
 Conditions in the white camps improved after visitors like Emily Hobhouse denounced the desperate conditions Boer women and children had to endure, but no such improvement took place in the black camps.
-This was at least in part because no one made an effort to visit the black camps even though many were located just a short distance from white camps.
+This was at least in part because, despite Hobhouse’s suggestion that they do, no one made an effort to visit the black camps even though many were located just a short distance from white camps.